 XI.
-LAND USE AND PLANNING Would the project: Potentially Significant Impact Less Than Significant With Mitigation Less Than Significant Impact No Impact Impact for which General Plan EIR is Sufficient a) Physically divide an established community? x b) Cause a significant environmental impact due to a conflict with any land use plan, policy, or regulation adopted for the purpose of avoiding or mitigating an environmental effect?
+LAND USE AND PLANNING Would the project: Potentially Significant Impact Less Than Significant With Mitigation Less Than Significant Impact No Impact Impact for which General Plan EIR is Sufficient a) Physically divide an established community?
+X b) Cause a significant environmental impact due to a conflict with any land use plan, policy, or regulation adopted for the purpose of avoiding or mitigating an environmental effect?
 X

-Approval of the project would allow construction of a 237-unit multifamily residential community on 9.7 acres.
-The Project would include parking and landscaping as well as indoor and outdoor amenities such as a clubhouse, children's play area, and swimming pool.
+Approval of the project would allow construction of a 371-unit multifamily residential community on 15.9 acres.
+The Project would include parking and landscaping.
 As discussed below, land use impacts are not anticipated.